Welcome to Year 1

 For PE the children should wear their house colour polo shirt, black trousers and black trainers.

 At St Columba’s Catholic Primary school we follow the government approve phonics program of Little Wandle.
 Phonics is taught in year 1 every morning however phonics comes into everything we do.
 In every subject there is reading and writing therefore the children are constantly using and learning phonics throughout the day.
 Phonics are the sounds (phonemes) that the letters make in words.
-They have already learnt the first 4 phases of phonics whilst in Reception.
+The children have already been taught the first 4 phases of phonics whilst in Reception.
 In year 1 we develop these skills further.
 In Autumn 1 we will recap phase 3 and 4, before progressing onto phase 5 in November.
 In phase 5 we learn the different ways some phonemes are spelt.
 We call this ‘growing the code’.
 Below are all the different ways we will learn to spell the phonemes we learnt in Reception.
 Please practice these at home to encourage fluency.

 As well as learning the phonemes in words, we also learn tricky words.
 These are words that we can not decode using the phonemes we have learnt in that phase.
 Tricky words should be read fluently (without sounding out).
 Children should be able to read all the phase 2, 3 and 4 tricky words by the time they start year 1.
 They should then be able to read all the phase 5 tricky words by the end of year 1.
 Practice these words regularly to increase fluence of reading.